-- 1. Affix a spring bumper (the one with the rubber band) to the front of glider (2) and a knife-edge bumper to the front of glider (1).
+- 9. Affix a spring bumper (the one with the rubber band) to the front of glider (2) and a knife-edge bumper to the front of glider (1).
 These must be placed in the lower holes.
-Balance the gliders by placing a similar fixture on the other end. - 2.
+Balance the gliders by placing a similar fixture on the other end. - 10.
 Place the appropriate mass on the gliders as given in the data table.
-Measure the mass of each glider and record it in the appropriate place in the data table.
+Measure the mass of each glider and record it with its uncertainty in the appropriate place in the data table.
 Place glider (2) between the two photogates and bring it to rest.
 Click the Collect button and wait about two seconds and launch glider (1) towards glider (2) with the velocity suggested in the data table.
 In general, there will be two velocities before the collision and two velocities after the collision.
 The computer will record these velocities.
 If, either before the collision or after, one or both of the gliders is stationary, then the velocity of that glider is zero and its location on the computer screen will be blank.
-Record the velocities you obtained for this run in the data table. - 3.
-Place 100 g (50 g on each side) on glider (1) and repeat step (2).
-Record the velocities in the data table. - 4.
-For the third case of elastic collisions, use the same masses as case (2) and launch glider (1) and glider (2) at each other and record their velocities before and after the collision.
-The two velocities are in opposite directions, which means the momenta are also in opposite directions.
-One of them is (+) and the other is (-).
+Record the velocities you obtained for this run in the data table. - 11.
+Place 100 g (50 g on each side) on glider (2) and repeat step (10).
+Record the velocities in the data table. - 12.
+For the third case of elastic collisions, launch glider (1) and glider (2) at each other and record their velocities before and after the collision.
+Since these two velocities are in opposite directions, one of them is negative.